Rose-Petals/StateFarmInsuranceGame/README.md

 # StateFarmInsuranceGame
-HackDFW game for State Farm insurance policies
+HackDFW game for State Farm insurance policies made with a group of 4